mofayez/arcade-game/README.md

 Arcade Game
 ===============================
+## How to start the game
+To play the game, open index.html into your browser

 ## How to play the game
 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.